CyberHaack/Windows-Security-Lsass-CredentialAttack/README.md

 This project has been able to show the technique commonly used in real-world attacks to steal credentials, escalate privileges, and move laterally across networks.
 By understanding how this attack works, we can take steps to protect **lsass.exe** and prevent credential theft.

-If you want more challenging project, I encourage you to attempt to crack the hashed password using either of the optional tools I highlighted in the Tools Section above.
-Let me know if you were successflly able to achieve this in the comment section.
+If you want a challenge your skills, I encourage you to attempt to crack the hashed password using either of the optional tools I highlighted in the Tools Section above.
+Let me know if you were successflly able to achieve.

 #### If you got this far, I sincerely applaud you and your taste for knowledge 👏👏👏👏👏👏👏👏👏👏👏.